pestrela/music/traktor/README.md

 In my view the mappings are a unique sucess story of Traktor.
 This could continue to give great results with just some quality-of-life improvements.

-## Some Limitations of doing BOME mappings
+## Some Limitations of BOME mappings

 [BOME](https://www.bome.com/products/miditranslator) is essential to [build my new mappings](#Why-I-moved-to-BOME-midi-mapping-Impossible-features).
 But it also have some improvement points.